 - Mighty Glacier: Though he relies more on technique and skill rather than brute force alone, he's still a very big and fairly slow guy.

-- No-Holds-Barred Beatdown: Ends up on the receiving end of this, after giving Indy a through beating.
-Gets hit in the genitals with a stick, then again in the legs, and then so hard over the head the stick breaks!
+- No-Holds-Barred Beatdown: Ends up on the receiving end of this, after giving Indy a thorough beating.
+Gets hit in the side with a stick, then again in the leg, and then so hard over the head the branch breaks!
 Indy then proceeds to punch him until he simply topples over.

 - Punch!
 Punch!
 Punch!
 Uh Oh...: Indy hits him repeatedly, only for Dovchenko to tank the punches and strike back.